JBHarrison5/todo-list/README.md

 This is a simple to-do list application that allows you to log tasks, edit the tasks, mark tasks as done and permanently delete tasks.
 It was built using PHP with the Slim 4 framework and styled using bootstrap.
 The database was implemented with mySQL.
 This was a really interesting project to get to grips with the slim framework.

-This skeleton application used was built for Composer which made set quick and easy.
+This skeleton application used was built for Composer which made the set-up quick and easy.

 # Getting Started